hariharannatesh/Action-Recognition-using-Pytorch-Geometric/expt_1/README.md

 + Dropout value used is 0.5.
 + Number of STGCN Blocks used is 10.
 + Gnode used: gnode19
++ Edge importance parameter is set to True

 Link for the Train and Validation Plots: https://colab.research.google.com/drive/1ZnVMORrYDFNjYRW9HvVzbyq5kuxS_Pvp#scrollTo=8fgQaR6v6C6x